sourcegraph/sourcegraph-public-snapshot/doc/api/graphql/managing-code-insights-with-api.md

 }
 ```

-## List of Code Insights
+## List Code Insights

-The query below will list all of the Code Insights that you can see based on permissions.
+The query below will list all of the Code Insights that you can see based on [permissions](#permissions-and-visibility).
 The query and return object is the same as for reading a single Code Insight.
 All input parameters are optional, and can be used for cursor-based pagination and repository filtering.

 ```gql
 query InsightViews($first: int, $after: String, $filters: InsightViewFiltersInput) {